 Glass – Another word for the backboard.

-Head and Shoulder Fake – When a player with the ball gives a pump with the head and shoulders to fake going up for a shot.
+Head and shoulder fake – When a player with the ball gives a quick pumping motion with the head and shoulders to fake going up for a shot.

 Higher – When a player or the ball is getting closer to center court.